-On January 1, 1960, the NBS standard was brought into agreement with this definition as quoted above by increasing its assigned value by 74.5 parts in 1010.
+On January 1, 1960, the NBS standard was brought into agreement with this definition as quoted above by increasing its assigned value by 74.5 parts in 10^{10} .
 Frequency measurements in terms of the NBS standard between December 1, 1957 and January 1, 1960 need to take the above correction into account [2].

-All carrier and modulation frequencies at WWV and WWVH are derived from cesium-controlled oscillators and are held stable to better than ± 2 parts in 10^{11} at all times.
+All carrier and modulation frequencies at $W\tilde{W}V$ and WWVH are derived from cesium-controlled oscillators and are accurate to within ± 1 part in 10^{11} .
 Deviations are normally less than 1 part in 10^{12} from day to day.